 If the realtor or homeowner won’t tell you the truth, you have to do the research yourself.
 Finding out if the home you’re considering for purchase was a former meth lab is a multi-part process.
 Here are the important steps to remember:

 The volatile chemicals involved with meth production can lead to catastrophic fires resulting in total destruction of the property and anything in the immediate vicinity.
 Buying a home that used to be a meth lab is like living above a toxic waste dump.
-Chemical residue from production of the drug seeps into the walls and insulation sickening any who come in contact with it.
+Chemical residue from the production of the drug seeps into the walls and insulation sickening any who comes in contact with it.
 Photo Credit: Flickr (Creative Commons license).

 Ever heard the rumor that a house down the street sits on a Native American burial ground?
 Urban legends on haunted houses provide the basis for no shortage of scary stories and television shows where ‘experts’ hunt ghosts and conduct séances.
 Should buyers be aware that a potential home for sale has a haunted history, or serves as the location of a violent crime?